danielgroves/danielgroves.net/adventures-photography/_posts/2015-07-19-midnight-madness.md

 We soon hit the checkpoint four, the final one before the finish back at the primary school.
 We stopped again here to have a chat with the team member holding the checkpoint (sorry, I should've asked your name!) while I pulled the tripod and camera out to capture the chain of lights making their way up behind us.

 {% figure %}
-  {% img src: /assets/camera-roll/2015/07/20150718-DSC_7922.jpg, alt: Other event participants making their way past out food stop %}
+  {% img src: /assets/camera-roll/2015/07/20150718-DSC_7925.jpg, alt: Looking back at the long chain of people making their way along the dismantled railway %}
-  {% figcaption %}Other event participants making their way past out food stop{% endfigcaption %}
+  {% figcaption %}Looking back at the long chain of people making their way along the dismantled railway{% endfigcaption %}
 {% endfigure %}

 From the final checkpoint it was simple work following the old railway into Princetown and back through the village to the primary school where we received our route time, certificate, coffee and a pasty.